Augustoni/wiki-score/README.md

 1. A pie chart of the creators
 2. A yearly timeline of the artices date of birth
 3. Barplots of the most cited references

+#Acknowledgements

+A huge thanks to Omer Benjakob, Rona Aviram which method we applied and who guided us throughout this project.
+For the code part a huge thanks to Leo Blondel and	Jean-Marc Sevin because without them we wouldn't be able to have done this.